 4 Respondent's Exhibit 2 is titled Average Rate Assumption Method ("ARAM"), but ARAM is not used.
 Respondent indicated in response to discovery Q1.4 "Petitioner does not believe that Exhibit 2 shows an ARAM method."
 Respondent further indicates that "the calculation on Exhibit 2 is a calculation of the average remaining lives of [the] Petitioner's utility plant in service."
-(See Attachment AEL-2, page 2.)
+(See Attachment AEL-2, pages 2-3.)

-Exhibit 1, page 1, lines 1-7 calculates the book-to-tax difference in depreciation, and subtracts accrued wages as a short term liability and unbilled revenue and unamortized rate case expense as regulatory assets.
+depreciation, and subtracts accrued wages as a short term liability and unamortized rate case expense and unbilled revenue as regulatory assets.
 The result is multiplied by the old 34% tax rate and the new 21% tax rate to get the difference, which is a regulatory liability shown on line 14.
 Respondent's Exhibit 1, page 1 calculates unprotected EDIT on lines 15-23.
 Also, since state income tax is a deduction for federal income tax purposes, the ADIT related to state deferred taxes is deducted from total ADIT to arrive at the federal ADIT balance used to derive the excess deferred taxes that should be refunded to customers.